| Ngwongwo | EVA Foam | EPE ụfụfụ | Sponge Foam (PU) |

 - Packaging inserts (high-end electronics, Ngwaọrụ)

-- Shoe soles, kneeling pads, toys
+- Shoe soles, kneeling pads, ihe eji egwuri egwu

 Cons: Slightly more expensive than EPE

-2. EPE ụfụfụ (Expanded Polyethylene)
+2. EPE ụfụfụ (Polyethylene gbasaa)

 Atụmatụ: